Aung San Suu Kyi's National League for Democracy wins historic super-majority in Myanmar's parliament.

 Barred from the top spot

-And yet, the Nobel Peace laureate – the leader of Myanmar’s long-fought democracy movement – can’t become president.
+Despite her party’s win, the leader of Myanmar’s long-fought democracy movement can’t become President.

 A change in Myanmar’s constitution, drafted by the military, prevents anyone with foreign family members from becoming the nation’s leader.